jamesontwowheels/ukc-practice-stages/geo/readme.txt

 Next jobs:
 - only show checkpoints that are available - test they activate and deactivate
 - start/end a game - are you sure?
+    - Are you sure?
+    - prevent checkpoints while game isn't live
+    -
 - include a timer - add some style and class

 Structure of app: